iot4b/docs/README.md

 [Terminology](https://github.com/ever-iot/docs/blob/main/terminology.md)

 ## Why blockchain?
-The use of blockchain technology ensures that all backend and user data is stored in an encrypted format within a public blockchain, providing unparalleled security and access control.
-The use of smart contracts enables the creation of rules and scenarios to extend the capabilities of IoT devices and process data.
+Blockchain technology ensures that all backend and user data is encrypted within a public blockchain, providing unparalleled security and access control.
+Using of smart contracts enables the creation of rules and scenarios to extend the capabilities of IoT devices and process data.

 ## Data and access safety for users
-- Your IOT data is encrypted using the same key as your wallet, ensuring a high level of security.
+- Your IoT data is encrypted using the same key as your wallet, ensuring a high level of security.
 - You can access it at any time without intermediaries.
 - No third party can alter, damage, or erase your data, nor can restrict your access to it.
 - Unauthorized access is impossible, guaranteeing complete data safety.